 Current Weather Project

-The aim of the project was to develop an XML data exchange format to (1) transfer a weather observation that could include both automatically and manually observed data, and (2) display the combined weather observation on a webpage using XSL transformation (XSLT).
+The aim of the project was to develop an XML data exchange format to (1) transfer a weather observation that would include automatic weather data from a PWS, plus manual and visual weather data, and (2) display the combined weather observation on a webpage using XSL transformation (XSLT).
+The display would also ideally include a coded SYNOP message and graphical representation of the weather data as a station weather plot.

 Project Stages